About Kaitlyn

 My Story

-I became a confident, classical singer, but felt limited.
+I became a confident classical singer- but I also felt limited.

 Fancy Information